bootstrapworld/codemirror-blocks/README.md

 A library for making functional languages editable using visual blocks inside of codemirror

 ## Usage
-CodeMirror-Blocks ("CMB") is not a block editor.
-It's a _toolkit for building block editors_.
+**CodeMirror-Blocks ("CMB") is not a block editor.** It's a _toolkit for building block editors_.
 In other words, it is *NOT* intended to be used in your IDE. ;-)

-CMB intended to be _included in language-specific modules_.
+CMB should instead be _included in language-specific modules_, so your Python editor would include a CMB-enabled Python module.
 CMB provides the blockification and a11y features, and the language module provides the parser and (optionally) the vocalization and appearance for each construct in the language.
 The language module is what you use in your IDE.

 The following language modules are available now:
 - https://github.com/bootstrapworld/wescheme-blocks
 - https://github.com/bootstrapworld/pyret-blocks

 If you happen to use one of those languages, you're good to go!
 Export the language module using the normal `npm run build` mechanism, then include it in your favorite CodeMirror-enabled project.
-You can now use the `new CodeMirrorBlocks` constructor to replace an existing CodeMirror instance with blocks.
+You can now use the `CodeMirrorBlocks` constructor to replace an existing CodeMirror instance with blocks.
 In other words, you'd replace code that looks like this:

         // make a new CM instance inside the container elt, passing in CM ops this.editor = CodeMirror(container, {/* CodeMirror options  */}});